The Leadership Gap: How to Fix What Your Organization Lacks

 - A lack of focus on necessary skills.

 The first is a matter of degree; the second is a matter of substance.
 But either can be a problem, in both the short and long term.
 Organizations will want to address this coming leadership gap in their talent development.

-- change management.
+- Managing change

 What Can Be Done About the Leadership Gap?

-- Perform a needs assessment.
 Identify the capabilities that managers need now and in the future to execute and sustain the organization’s strategy.
-Our Leadership Gap Indicator is one way to determine organizational needs and leadership gaps.
+Use your people data to determine organizational needs and understand leadership gaps.

-- Create a leadership strategy.
 A clear understanding of the leadership behaviors and business goals allows executives to develop a leadership strategy.
-In turn, development initiatives can be aligned with the operational needs.
+In turn, organizational development initiatives can be aligned with operational needs.

 Assess managers’ strengths and weaknesses as leaders against the core competencies identified in the needs assessment.
-Other assessments — including 360-degree feedback tools — can be helpful in evaluating individuals’ strengths and development needs.
+You can use 360-degree leadership assessment tools to do help evaluate individuals’ strengths and development needs.
 Be sure to factor in feedback, coaching, and assessment towards addressing these development needs and to ensure goal attainment.

 Ready to Take the Next Step?